-The Headteacher and Subject Leaders of the Federation monitor the standards of learning and teaching on an ongoing basis.
-They will use a range of strategies to gain a clear and accurate picture of pupil attainment and progress.
+The headteacher and subject leaders of the Federation monitor the standards of learning and teaching on an ongoing basis.
+They will use a range of strategies to gain a clear and accurate picture of children's attainment and progress.

 Some strategies: